Milenaafeworki/Tanzanian_water_well/README.md

 ## The Data

-The raw data from [Tanzanian Water Well](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/) Data contains the following columns:
+The raw data from [Tanzanian Water Well](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/) contains the following columns:

 - **amount_tsh** -     Total static head (amount water available to waterpoint)
 - **date_recorded** -  The date the row was entered